-Accounts Payable is money owed by a business to a supplier.
-The Accounts Payable is shown on your Balance Sheet as a Liability.
+Accounts payable is money owed by a construction business to a supplier.
+The accounts payable show up on your balance sheet as a liability.

 In this video…

-Accounts payable is money owed by a business to its suppliers or other vendors, and shown on its balance sheet as a liability.
+Accounts payable is money owed by a construction business to its suppliers or other vendors.
+It shows up on your balance sheet as a liability.
 Using accounts payable is part of an accrual account.
-We’ll post the expense in job costs when we receive the payable invoice.
-To manage our cash flow, we try to bill our client and receive payment before we need to pay the payable invoice.
+Post the expense in job costs when you receive the payable invoice.
+To manage your cash flow, try to bill your client and receive payment before you need to pay the payable invoice.

-An important goal would always be to take advantage of early-pay discounts.
+Does your supplier offer an early-pay discount?
+Taking advantage of those early-pay discounts can save your construction business more money than you think.
 A discount of 2% compounds to about 36% a year, not to 24%, as you might think.
 Where else are you going to earn that kind of return?

-When paying individuals or companies that you’re required to send a 1099 at the end of the year, have them fill out and sign a W-9 before making the payment.
+Construction payroll can be complicated, especially when you are paying sub-contractors.
+Some individuals or companies require that you send them a 1099 at the end of the year for tax purposes.
+If they will require a 1099, make sure you have them fill out and sign a W-9 form before making the payment.
 The W-9 is available from the IRS website, or if it’s more convenient, you can download it from the On Track website.

-In the next video, we’ll learn about using ratios in managing your business.
+In the next video, you’ll learn about using ratios in managing your construction business.